kfairris/pricing-grid/README.md

 # pricing-grid
-An example of a pricing grid with equal height cards and buttons that align at the bottom of the cards
+An example of a pricing grid with equal height cards and buttons that align at the bottom of the cards.

+Thanks to Wes Bos for the tutorials!